How To Stage Your Home To Sell (With Tips)

 Ask anyone about why they bought their property, and you will usually hear how they stepped inside their home and just knew it was the 'one'.
 Staging is one of the best ways to make a great first impression.

-Why staging your property is so important?
+Why is staging your property so important when selling?

 Start by going room by room, clearing out any mess and making sure everything is super clean.
 Grimy marks on the wall, a dirty sink, or a pungent toilet can do enormous damage to your hopes of finding a buyer.
 So, pull out the duster, the vacuum and the mop to have the house sparkling.